open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 app.
 To do this we had to connect the app twice to the same collector used by all the microservices.

-A simple back-end solution was designed using the [official gRPC exporter](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc) in combination with the
+A simple backend solution was designed using the [official gRPC exporter](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc) in combination with the
 [Node.js SDK](https://www.npmjs.com/package/@opentelemetry/sdk-node).